pepstock-org/Charba/README.md

  * `Window.enableResizeOnBeforePrint()` method has been fully implemented by JSINTEROP.
  * reduce visibility of property handler classes leveraging on the interface.
  * implement `ImmutableDate` class to use to return the date value stored to chart configuration and to callbacks.
- * change `Travis` configuration in order to use `JDK11` to compile the project and install `NodeJs12` in order to be compliant with new restrictions of `SonarCloud`.That means that Charba is compilable also on `JDK11` but it will be release on `JDK8` in order to be consumed by applications which are still using `JDK8`.
  * add `equals` and `hashCode` methods to standard keys implementation in `options` package.
  * add `BaseLocation` and `BaseNavigator` native object classes to get the location and navigator from `DOM`.
  * add `Meta` native object class to map a `<meta>` element from `DOM` document.